top of page

 When CoWorking Devon went through a rebrand, this stage played a key role in bringing clarity and cohesion to a growing business.

 We refined typography combinations, colour choices, photography direction, and layout consistency, ensuring the visual identity reflected the energy, community, and professionalism of the space.
-From there, the brand was applied across social content, marketing materials, and signage, with each element tested and refined in context.
+The brand was then applied across social content, marketing materials, and signage, with each element tested and refined in context.

-The outcome was a practical, polished brand kit that now guides everything from Instagram stories to printed materials, making the brand easy to maintain and scale.
+The result was a practical, polished brand kit that now guides everything from Instagram stories to printed materials, making the brand easy to maintain and scale.

 brand guidelines cover